ubriquejazz/Micros/NU32/04_CodeBlock/readme.txt

 - Ch03: Array of pointers
 - Ch04: Save the result of the dir() command
 - Ch05: Lotto numbers & horse race
+- Ch06: Lists

+Examples in MPLAB (NU32)

+- Ch99: Using the LCD libraries